cwendorf/Sourcebook/Calculations/README.md

 ### Worked Examples

 This chapter provides a set of worked examples.
-The raw data, generic computer output, formulas and calculations, and summaries in APA style are provided for each type of research design.
+The raw data, typical computer, and complete calculations are provided for each type of research design.

 - [Frequencies](./worked-examples/frequencies.md)
 - [Descriptives](./worked-examples/descriptives.md)